+The decision table built-in in clause Error: Reference source not found will compose the unary tests syntax into expressions that can be mapped to the FEEL semantic domain.
 The normative notation for decision tables is specified in Clause 8.
 Each input expression SHALL be a textual expression (grammar rule 2).
 Each list of input values SHALL be an instance of unary tests (grammar rule 17).
-The value that is tested is the value of the input expression of the containing InputClause.
+The value that is tested is the value of the input expression of the containing Input Clause.
 Each list of output values SHALL be an instance of unary tests (grammar rule 17).
-The value that is tested is the value of a selected output entry of the containing OutputClause.
-Each input entry SHALL be an instance of unary tests (grammar rule 17).
+The value that is tested is the value of a selected output entry of the containing Output Clause.
+Each in the value of a selected output entry of the containing Output Clause.
+Each in the value of a selected output entry of the containing Output Clause.
+Each in the value of a selected output entry of the containing Output Clause.
+Each in the value of the value of unary tests (grammar rule 17).
 Rule annotations are ignored in the execution semantics.